nayakam/technologies/mongodb/readme.md

 ##  [Transactions](https://docs.mongodb.com/master/core/transactions/)

 *   An operation on a single document is atomic..
 *   Supports multi-document /distributed transactions in MongoDB 4.2.
+*   Multi-document/Distributed transactions transactions are atomic on sharded clusters and replica sets from 4.2. (i.e. provide an “all-or-nothing” proposition):
+*   Transactions whose write operations span multiple shards will error and abort if any transaction operation reads from or writes to a shard that contains an arbiter.

 ##  [Storage](https://docs.mongodb.com/manual/storage/)